Queen Elizabeth High School (Calgary): Alberta Ballet students

 Students from across the city who attend The School of Alberta Ballet attend QEHS.
 Queen Elizabeth makes special accommodations for the students.
 Even though the Alberta Ballet, not QEHS, actually provides the dance instruction, that instruction can be used to earn credits towards a high school diploma.
 QEHS is one of just two schools in the city with this special relationship, the other being Bishop Carroll High.

 Student body

 Mascot

 The school's mascot is a knight.
 A student is usually at pep rally events in the school wearing a suit of armor.

 Knight's Fest

-Every year the student leadership class hosts an event known as "Knights Fest" where students have a half day, and are able to enjoy activities such as bouncy castles and other various carnival themed activities, and there are stands where students can buy candy and knights themed merchandise.
+Until the COVID-19 pandemic in 2020, the student leadership class hosted an event known as "Knights Fest" where students had a half day, and are able to enjoy activities such as bouncy castles and other various carnival themed activities, and there are stands where students can buy candy and knights themed merchandise.
 Live bands perform, notable past performers include Michael Bernard Fitzgerald and The Static Shift.